In Thailand,alcohol is plentiful. Come sip a Thai Beer like Singha or Chang or Leo or Archa. Sangsom rum is the spirt of choice.

 hellbent on sticking with their special diets will find a vegetarian diet

 should encompass their own restrictions and usually suffice.
-Strict kosher practitioners still won't go for vegetarian food in a conventional
+Strict kosher practitioners still won't go for a vegetarian food in a conventional

 restaurant, as the kitchen will have non-kosher meats grace its plate